madewithmu/madewithmu.github.io/_posts/2018-06-22-paperchase.markdown

 5. May inspire new projects (with ready made teams!)

-As the name suggests, all entries should be written in Python and incorporate a theme annouced at the start of the challenge.
+As the name suggests, all entries should be written in Python and incorporate a theme announced at the start of the challenge.

 PyWeek happens a couple of times a year and in April it was organised by my buddy Dan Pope (aka [lordmauve](https://twitter.com/lordmauve)).
 Dan has many